 From copyright to consignment agreements, an artist’s practice can often feel fraught with pitfalls not covered at art school.
-Beginning on 11th June 2020, Block 336 will present a series of interactive talks on artists’ legal rights over the coming months, designed to explore some of the recurring themes in this area through the lens of how they affect artists.
-Organised by intellectual property lawyer and Block 336 board member Jon Sharples, the sessions will bring together artists and arts and legal professionals to discuss copyright, artists’ contracts, artists’ estates and more.
-Alongside these talks, Block 336 will also collate and present information about available resources, advice clinics and law firms with pro bono offerings.
-Originally intended to be hosted at the gallery, the series will now be presented as webinars via Zoom.
+At the beginning of June 2020, Block 336 started a series of interactive talks on artists’ legal rights, designed to explore some of the recurring themes in this area through the lens of how they affect artists.
+Organised by intellectual property lawyer and Block 336 board member Jon Sharples, the sessions bring together artists as well as arts and legal professionals to discuss copyright, artists’ contracts, artists’ estates and more.
+Alongside these talks, Block 336 is also collating information about available resources, advice clinics and law firms with pro bono offerings.
+Originally intended to be hosted at the gallery, the series is now being presented via Zoom.

 Chaired by Jon Sharples

 Jon Sharples is an art and intellectual property lawyer, currently consulting for both Simmons & Simmons and Canvas Art Law.
-Jon also oversees operations at The Poetry School and is a trustee of Block 336 and Liverpool Biennial.
+Jon also oversees operations at the Poetry School and is a trustee of Block 336.

 Block 336 thanks Arts Council England, London Community Response Fund, Canvas Art Law and Brixton Brewery for their kind support.